department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/content-presentation.md

 - Status label
 - Checkbox for selecting card
 - Dark blue border to indicate card is selected
-- Image (promo card)
+- Image
-- Alert (facility locator card)
+- Alert
-- Input fields (list and loop card)
+- Input field(s)
 - Button(s)

 ### Read-only cards
-Read-only cards often contain dynamic, time/date-centered information like appointment details or claims status.
-Users should be able to glean the most important information at-a-glance, and have the option to view additional details by clicking a link or action link.
+Read-only cards often contain dynamic, time/date-centered information like appointment or claim/appeal status.
+Avoid using dynamic content within the middle of a sentence to future-proof the card for translation.
+Keep card copy short, crisp, and to-the-point: users should be able to glean the most important information at-a-glance, and have the option to view additional details by clicking a link or action link.

+Some examples of read-only cards include:

+Featured content (this is the only card type represented in Drupal) Promo
+Appointment
+Facility locator

 ### Interactive cards
 Some cards are interactive and use form elements like input fields, checkboxes, and/or buttons.
+While interactive cards are visually similar to read-only cards, they serve very different purposes.
+Read-only cards are designed for quick scanning and navigating to more detailed information.
+Interactive cards